-But it is also possible to specify one or more options (see the next section), and to edit several files in a row.
-Additionally, the cursor can be put on a specific line of a file by adding the line number with a plus sign before the filename, and even in a specific column by adding it with a comma.
-(Negative numbers count from the end of the file or line.)
-The cursor can also be put on the first or last occurrence of a specific string by specifying that string after +/ or +? before the filename.
+But it is also possible to specify one or more options (see Chapter 6 [Command-line Options], page 8), and to edit several files in a row.

+The cursor can be put on a specific line of a file by adding the line number with a plus sign before the filename, and even in a specific column by adding it with a comma.
+Negative numbers count from the end of the file or line.
+The line and column numbers may also be specified by gluing them with colons after the filename.
+(When a filename contains a colon followed by digits, escape the colon by preceding it with a triple backslash.)

+The cursor can be put on the first or last occurrence of a specific string by specifying that string after +/ or +? before the filename.
 The string can be made case sensitive and/or caused to be interpreted as a regular expression by inserting a c and/or r after the plus sign.
 These search modes can be explicitly disabled by using the uppercase variant of those letters: C and/or R. When the string contains spaces, it needs to be enclosed in quotes.
 A more complete command synopsis thus is:

-nano [OPTION]... [[+LINE[,COLUMN]|+[crCR](/|?)STRING] FILE]...■
+nano [OPTION]... [[+LINE[,COLUMN]]+[crCR]{/|?}STRING] FILE]...

-Normally, however, you set your preferred options in a nanorc file (see Chapter 7 [Nanorc Files], page 14).
+Normally, however, you set your preferred options in a nanorc file (see Chapter 8 [Nanorc Files], page 17).
 And when using set positionlog (making nano remember the cursor position when you close a file), you will rarely need to specify a line number.